-Viewed from a distance, the Chattahoochee River looks like a languid, easy-going river, but its appearance can be dangerously deceptive.
-When the U.S. Army Corps of Engineers releases water from Lake Lanier, the resulting surge of water can cause the river to rise several feet in a short amount of time.
+As the weather is getting warmer, the Chattahoochee River can be a great place to play, fish, or relax.
+It looks like a languid, easy-going river, but its appearance can be dangerously deceptive.
+When the Corps of Engineers releases water from Lake Lanier, the resulting surge of water can cause the river to rise several feet in a short amount of time.

 During the summer, the Johns Creek Fire Department Swift Water Rescue Team

 responds several times a month to emergency calls to rescue people from the frigid, rushing water of the river.

 During a release, the Chattahoochee can rise as much as 11 feet in minutes.
 The water can be as cold as 47 degrees, enough to bring on hypothermia and hamper efforts to swim to shore.

 The Army Corps of Engineers releases water from Buford Dam during weekday afternoons unless there are unusual downstream water demands or especially heavy rains.
 In those situations, unscheduled water releases can come in the morning and on weekends.

 The Corps gives notice, but the announcements vary from a few minutes to a few hours before the releases.
 People can call 770-945-1466

 Four warning sirens are placed between Buford Dam and State Highway 20.
 Releases occur within minutes after the sirens stop.